playi/WonderPyExamples/misc/sketcher.md

 *octocat image from [here](https://visualpharm.com/free-icons/github-595b40b85ba036ed117dc155).

 # Contribute
 Please check the list of issues and todo's at the [WonderPy repository on github](https://github.com/playi/WonderPy/issues).
 Pull-Requests are welcome.
+Feature requests for the API should also be sent as a [new Issue in github](https://github.com/playi/WonderPy/issues).

 # Get Help
+### Report Bugs
-If there's a specific bug or problem with the API, please check the [outstanding issues](https://github.com/playi/WonderPy/issues) and if it's not already covered, create a new one.
+If there's a specific bug or problem with the API, please check the [outstanding issues in github](https://github.com/playi/WonderPy/issues) and if it's not already covered, create a new one.

+### Ask for Advice
-If you have a more general question such as "how do I..." or "has anyone done ..." or you have a tip you'd like to share, please visit [robotics.stackexchange.com](https://robotics.stackexchange.com) and use the tag **wonderworkshop** .
+If you have a more general question such as "how would I approach doing .." or you have a tip you'd like to share, please visit [stackoverflow](https://stackoverflow.com/) and be sure to tag your post with **wonderworkshop**.

-# Share your work !
+# Sharing your work ?
 Got a great picture or video ?
-Share your Dash, Dot or Cue work on [Twitter](https://twitter.com/WonderWorkshop) or [Instagram](https://www.instagram.com/wonderworkshop/) and tag **@WonderWorkshop** !
+If you're sharing your Dash, Dot or Cue work on [Twitter](https://twitter.com/WonderWorkshop) or [Instagram](https://www.instagram.com/wonderworkshop/), remember to tag **@WonderWorkshop** !